Great auk: Literature and journalism

+Elizabeth Kolbert's Pulitzer Prize-winning book, The Sixth Extinction: An Unnatural History (2014), includes a chapter on the great auk.

 Performing arts

-This bird also is featured in a variety of other media.

-It is the subject of a ballet, Still Life at the Penguin Café, and a song, "A Dream Too Far", in the ecological musical Rockford's Rock Opera.
+The great auk is the subject of a ballet, Still Life at the Penguin Café (1988), and a song, "A Dream Too Far", in the ecological musical Rockford's Rock Opera (2010).

-A great auk appears as a prized possession of Baba the Turk in Igor Stravinsky's opera The Rake's Progress (libretto by W. H. Auden and Chester Kallman).

 Mascots

 The great auk is the mascot of the Archmere Academy in Claymont, Delaware, and the Adelaide University Choral Society (AUCS) in Australia.

 The great auk was formerly the mascot of the Lindsay Frost campus of Sir Sandford Fleming College in Ontario.
 In 2012, the two separate sports programs of Fleming College were combined and the great auk mascot went extinct.
-The Lindsay Frost campus student owned bar, student center, and lounge is still known as the Auk's Lodge.
+The Lindsay Frost campus student owned bar, student centre, and lounge is still known as the Auk's Lodge.

 It was also the mascot of the now ended Knowledge Masters educational competition.